 This is the first-ever number 1 win for France and comes from this restaurant in the the Côte d’Azur that has a vibrant mix of cultures behind it.
 The chef hails from Argentina, while much of the staff are Italian and Brazilian, a point Chef Colagreco was keen to state during the current tumultuous times for immigrants in many nations around the world.

-At number 2 is the newly relocated Noma in Copenhagan by René Redzepi, which had been the firm favourite amongst insiders to take the number 1 spot, with its previous iteration holding the top place for four years running.
-Asador Etxebarri from Spain moved up to number 3, while Asia’s best restaurant went to Gaggan in Bangkok at number 4, and another Copenhagan restaurant, Geranium, took 5.
+At number 2 is the newly relocated Noma in Copenhagen by René Redzepi, which had been the firm favourite amongst insiders to take the number 1 spot, with its previous iteration holding the top place for four years running.
+Asador Etxebarri from Spain moved up to number 3, while Asia’s Best Restaurant went to Gaggan in Bangkok at number 4, and another Copenhagen restaurant, Geranium, took 5.
 With Gaggan set to close next year in order for Chef Gaggan Anand to open a new concept in Japan, get there fast!

 Altogether, seven restaurants in Asia made it onto the top 50 (the same number as last year).
 Tokyo’s Den sits at 11, Singapore’s Odette climbed further from 28 last year to 18 – a huge win for the host city, which was celebrated by roaring applause from the audience – followed by Narisawa, also in Tokyo, at 22, Bangkok restaurant Sühring at 45 and Ultraviolet by Paul Pairet in Shanghai at 48.

 José Andrés took home the American Express Icon Award for his humanitarian efforts spent cooking in the wake of natural disasters around the world and gave a stirring speech, saying, “We need to be honouring not only the men who seem to be getting the most credit, but also the women who are really feeding the world every single day.”